 Key Takeaways

-• Proper waste management reduces attractants for pests.
+- Proper waste management reduces attractants

-Common Household Pests and their Behaviors
+Common Household Pests and Their Behaviors

 Common household pests, such as cockroaches, ants, and rodents, exhibit distinct behaviors that can be influenced by various environmental factors.
-Understanding their behavior patterns is crucial for effective pest prevention in residential settings.
+Understanding their behavior patterns is crucial for effective prevention in residential settings.

 Cockroaches, for instance, are nocturnal creatures that prefer dark and warm areas, while ants are social insects that leave pheromone trails to communicate with their colony members.
 Rodents, on the other hand, are highly adaptable and can squeeze through small openings.